Quick take: React 19 (stable December 2024) ships five headline changes: the React Compiler (automatic memoisation), Actions (async form handling),

 Before this landed stable, the workaround was a useRef pattern or a lint-disable comment. useEffectEvent makes the intent explicit and removes the footgun without sacrificing correctness.

-React 19.1 Security Fix
+What Does the React 19.1 Security Fix Change?

 React 19.1 patches a cross-site scripting vulnerability in the server-side rendering path.
 The issue affected apps using React Server Components where user-controlled data flowed through serialized props: specific Unicode character sequences could escape the script tag serialization boundary, creating an XSS vector in the rendered HTML.
+Per the React 19.1 changelog on GitHub, the fix landed in April 2025 alongside the stable Activity component, so any app still pinned to React 19.0 is carrying this exposure regardless of whether it uses Activity.

 If you're on any React 19.x version and using Server Components with user-supplied data, update now: